distkv-project/drpc/README.md

 TODO

 ## Getting Involved
-Thank you for your attention to the `Dousi` project.
+Thank you for your attention to the `Drpc` project.
 If you have any questions, you can create a new issue in our Issues list.
 And we welcome you to participate in our project.
-If you want to make some contributions, you can refer the file [CONTRIBUTING.md](https://github.com/dst-project/dousi/blob/master/CONTRIBUTING.md).
+If you want to make some contributions, you can refer the file [CONTRIBUTING.md](https://github.com/dst-project/drpc/blob/master/CONTRIBUTING.md).